Mammoliti 'ndrina

-The Mammoliti 'ndrina ([mammoˈliːti]) is a powerful clan of the 'Ndrangheta, a criminal and mafia-type organisation in Calabria, Italy.
+The Mammoliti 'ndrina ([mammoˈliːti]) is a powerful clan of the 'Ndrangheta, a criminal and mafia-type organisation in Calabria, southern Italy.
 The 'ndrina is based in Castellace and Oppido Mamertina in the plain of Gioia Tauro in southern Calabria on the Tyrrhenian coast.
 The clan is considered to be one of the more powerful in the area, and is closely linked to the Rugolo clan through intermarriage.
 They are often referred to as the Mammoliti-Rugolo clan.

 Feud with the Barbaro clan

 In the 1950s the Mammoliti clan was involved in a bloody feud in Castellace with the Barbaro 'ndrina.
 In October 1954, the head of the clan, Francesco Mammoliti, was killed by Domenico Barbaro.
 On November 7, 1954, the Mammolitis retaliated and killed Francesco Barbaro and some others, an attack that was attributed to Francesco's son Vincenzo Mammoliti, who was acquitted by the court because of insufficient proof.
 On January 19, 1955, Giovanni Barbaro, the brother of Francesco, was killed with 31 gunshots.
 Again Vincenzo was acquitted, but his brother Antonino Mammoliti was convicted for murder.

 In the end the Mammoliti clan prevailed and the Barbaro clan moved to Platì.
-The feud lingered on until 1978, when Domenico Barbaro was killed in Perugia, after serving 26 years in prison for the murder of Francesco Mammoliti in 1954.
+The feud lingered on until 1978, when Domenico Barbaro was killed in Perugia, after serving 26 years in prison for the 1954 murder of Francesco Mammoliti.
 Francesco's sons, Vincenzo and Saverio Saro Mammoliti took over the command of the clan seconded by their other brother Antonino Mammoliti.
 Blood relatives represented the interests in the city council of their area of interest.
 The Mammoliti-Rugolo clan is closely linked to the Piromalli 'ndrina and the Mazzafero 'ndrina.

 Criminal enterprise

-Since the 1950s powerful 'Ndrangheta families, such as the Mammolitis and the Piromallis, launched into broad-scale expropriations of land and full-blown entrepreneurship, financing their operations by intercepting government development funds or by kidnapping the children of rich industrialists.
+Since the 1950s, powerful 'Ndrangheta families, such as the Mammolitis and the Piromallis, launched into broad-scale expropriations of land and full-blown entrepreneurship, financing their operations by intercepting government development funds or by kidnapping the children of rich industrialists.
 The Mammoliti clan acquired the property or the direct or indirect control over wide extensions of land in Castellace, Oppido and Santa Cristina in the Gioia Tauro plain.
 They forced most landowners to sell their properties at a price much lower than the market one, by imposing heavy extortion taxes or by damaging their trees and products.
 When they did not succeed in obtaining legal ownership of the lands, they frequently gained de facto control of the farms, selling the products and even collecting the relative farming subsidies.

 One of the landed proprietors ruined by the expansion of the clan described the rise of the clan at the end of the 1970s: “A few years ago Vincenzo Mammoliti used to earn a paltry amount from his dishonest dealings as a watchman in the citrus orchards.
 Now he travels around in de luxe cars, he has bought up factories and land, and people say he has accumulated a fortune worth hundreds of millions [lire].”